Heritage New Zealand: History

 Early work undertaken by the trust included the recording of Māori rock paintings, as some sites were to be submerged, e.g. through the Waipapa Dam and Benmore Dam.
 In 1961, the trust bought Te Waimate mission, the second-oldest building in New Zealand.
-In Akaroa, the trust enabled the Akaroa County Council via a significant grant to buy the Eteveneaux cottage, which serves as a link to Akaroa's French past.
+In Akaroa, the trust enabled the Akaroa County Council via a significant grant to buy the Eteveneaux cottage, which serves as a link to Akaroa's French history.

-In 2004, the New Zealand Historic Places Trust became an autonomous crown entity.
-On 14 April 2014, the organisation's name changed to Heritage New Zealand.
+In 2004, the New Zealand Historic Places Trust became an autonomous Crown entity.
+On 14 April 2014, the organisation's name changed to "Heritage New Zealand".
 Later that year, the enabling legislation—Heritage New Zealand Pouhere Taonga Act 2014—was passed.
 There were changes in governance introduced by the new legislation, e.g. the branch committees were dispensed with.
 The legislation, which came into effect on 20 May 2014, also finished the transition from an NGO to a crown entity.